vikchupak/AWS/services/databases/DynamoDB.md

     - Base table primary key is NOT automatically included unless you explicitly add it to the projection
     - If an attribute is not projected, it can still be received, but it is inefficient

+---

+- Strongly consistent reads are only possible on the base table and LSIs
+- Reads from a GSI is eventually consistent reads

 ## JSON

 - Classic JSON to DynamoDB JSON